 Menstruation usually stops permanently when a woman reaches her early fifties.
 This stage of the menstruation cycle is called menopause and marks the end of a woman's reproductive years.
 Hormonal and physical changes that prepare your body for menopause may begin years before your experience your last period.
 Menstruation can also stop because of illness or as a result of surgery so consult a doctor if you do not menstruate for more than three months.

-- Q What can I do about heavy menstrual flow?
+- Q What causes menstrual problems?

-- Q What are menstrual problems?
+- Q What is menstruation?

 - Q What are the average start and end ages for menses?